 - a.
-The Budget Worksheet must be completed on Appendix E and in Microsoft Excel 2016 or older version. - b.
+The Budget Worksheet must be completed on Appendix E and in Microsoft Excel 2016 or more current version. - b.
 The Budget Justification is limited to a maximum of 1 page.
-The spacing should be doubled spaced. - 9.
-Number and Label all pages; not to exceed the maximum number of pages where applicable - 10.
+The spacing should be double spaced. - 9.
+Number and label all pages; not to exceed the maximum number of pages where applicable. - 10.
 Headers should identify each section and Footers should include: the name of the organization and page numbers.

 VII.
-REQUIRED SELECTION CRITERIA FOR "OPTION A"
+REQUIRED SELECTION CRITERIA

 Upon successful completion of the Application review, an evaluation committee will convene to evaluate the merits of each proposal.
-The proposal will be evaluated based upon the Applicants that meet the threshold of 850 points to include the following:
+Applications must meet a threshold of 850 points and are scored based on the distribution of points as outlined below: